-- cell phones (See the following page for more information.) - other electronic devices (See the following page for more information.) - > smart watches - > e-book readers or electronic dictionaries - music players for one student's personal use or that of the whole class, earphones, ear buds, or headphones (other than noise blocking headphones; see DF7 on page 103) - > any device capable of taking photographs - > game consoles - > pocket translators - > calculators, except for the tests and sessions listed in the previous section - > computers or electronic tablets - > any device that provides access to the Internet (such as certain calculators and fitness trackers) - > editing devices (e.g., spelling or grammar checkers) - English-language dictionaries or thesauruses - encyclopedias - unapproved reference sheets and school-provided rulers - accommodation materials unless specified by a student's approved IEP or 504 plan (e.g., graphic organizers) - c.
-Materials That MAY BE PERMITTED Only after a Student Has Completed Testing Materials listed in this section may be provided only AFTER a student has turned in his or her test materials, and at the principal's discretion. - books - textbooks for subjects other than the one being tested - notebooks or other notes, as well as flags or sticky notes - extra paper (excluding scratch paper)
+- music players for one student's personal use or that of the whole class, earphones, ear buds, or headphones (other than noise blocking headphones; see DF7 on page 101) - > any device capable of taking photographs - > game consoles - > pocket translators - > calculators, except for the tests and sessions listed in the previous section - > computers or electronic tablets - > any device that provides access to the Internet (such as certain calculators and fitness trackers) - > editing devices (e.g., spelling or grammar checkers) - English-language dictionaries or thesauruses - encyclopedias - accommodation materials unless specified by a student's approved IEP or 504 plan (e.g., graphic organizers)

+b.
+Materials PROHIBITED until after a Student Has Completed Testing

+Materials listed in this section may be provided only AFTER a student has turned in his or her test materials, and at the principal's discretion.
+They are prohibited during testing.

+- books - textbooks for subjects other than the one being tested - notebooks or other notes, as well as flags or sticky notes - extra paper (excluding scratch paper) - unapproved reference sheets and school-provided rulers, including MCAS rulers from previous years - pens for grades 3-8, grade 10 ELA and Mathematics, and next-generation high school Biology and Introductory Physics - highlighters in colors other than yellow